-Overview Personal Tax Business tax Quebec (continued) Childcare expenses tax credit and disability supports deduction - Amendments to the requirement to physically "attend a qualified educational institution" for purposes of being eligible to claim either the refundable childcare expense tax credit or the disability supports deduction, so that courses offered by a post- secondary qualified educational institution and taken at a distance or virtually may qualify.
+Overview rsonal Tax Business tax Quebec (continued) a d d d d d d d d d d d d d d d d d d Childcare expenses tax credit and disability supports deduction - Amendments to the equirement to physically dattend a qualified educational institution" for purposes of being eligible to claim either the efundable childcare expense ax credit or the disability supports deduction, so that courses offered by a post- secondary qualified educational institution and taken at a distance or virtually may qualify.
 The changes apply to expenses incurred after 31 December 2019.
 Small business deduction: Calculation of remunerated hours - Amendments to provide for an adjustment to the calculation of a corporation's remunerated hours for purposes of meeting Quebec's minimum 5,000/5,500 hours threshold for the small business deduction, so that the impact of any temporary suspension of the corporation's activities between 15 March and 29 June 2020 (the "closing period") is limited.
-Specifically, where all or part of the closing period is included in a corporation's given taxation year, the number of remunerated hours determined in respect of the corporation's employees, for the given year, will be grossed-up and deemed to be determined as if the given year was a shorter year that didn't include the closing period and the number of remunerated hours were in respect of that shorter year.
+Specifically, where all or part of the closing period is included in a corporation's given taxation year, the number of remunerated hours determined in respect of the corporation's employees, for the given year, will be grossed-up and deemed to be determined as if the given year as a shorter year that didn't include the closing period and the number of remunerated hours were in respect of that shorter year.
 This adjustment will also apply to the calculation of the remunerated hours of a partnership.
 Discretionary powers re certain tax incentive measures - Temporary discretionary powers granted to departments and public agencies other than Revenu Québec in the administration of non-tax parameters that are necessary to obtain related tax incentives, so that the department or agency can exceptionally authorize eligibility if the recipient taxpayer demonstrates that their inability to meet the non-tax parameters is directly attributable to measures put in place to mitigate the effects of the COVID-19 pandemic.
-Similar temporary discretionary powers, as well as in the context of the application of the refundable tax credit for the production of performances, or where a corporation has failed to apply to taxation years ending after 14 March 2020.
+Similar temporary discretionary powers, as well as in the context of the application of the refundable tax credit for the production of performances, or where a corporation has failed to apply to the Société de développement des entreprises culturelles in order to claim a tax credit for the cultural sector.
+These amendments generally apply to taxation years ending after 14 March 2020.